danschoch/udemyJS-budget-app/README.md

 ##Description

 This budget app tracks simple income and expenses.
-The Javascript files were written by me, but I was given the HTML and CSS was not.
+The Javascript files were written by me, but the HTML and CSS was not.